 The Porto Mediceo is mainly used by small and luxury cruise lines.
 It has two distinct docking spots.
 One is within walking distance of the city center (B on the map below).
 If your ship is docked in the farthest berths (C on the map below) there will be a shuttle bus as well.
 You will only find a few services and amenities at Porto Mediceo.

-Unless you are cruising on a small luxury cruise ship, which usually docks within walking distance of the city center, the port authorities will provide a shuttle bus.
+Unless you are cruising on a small luxury cruise ship, which may dock within walking distance of the city center, the port authorities will provide a shuttle bus.
 On most cruise lines this is a complimentary service but you may be charged €5 by some cruise lines.

 For over a decade the shuttle bus drop-off is on Piazza del Municipio where you will find close by most services and amenities, including a taxi stand, Tourist Info, sightseeing, public buses, ATM, currency exchange.

 ► Explore: At The Pier and Terminal

 Find out all you need to know about the piers and terminals in Livorno cruise port.
 How to get to town, which services and amenities are available, and where to find them.
 Learn More ►

 Map of Livorno port and city

 Download the map above, with all info on this article.
 Take this port guide with you, when on a cruise in the Mediterranean.
 The port guide is formated for different devices.
 Click to choose: SmartPhone | Tablet | Desktop.